 I managed only two laps with passengers before the track closed due to accidents.

 I think it was closed 3 times before we headed to Adenau for lunch where the last one closed down the track for more than one hour.
-I probably could have more laps but didn't see the point since I had the track for a full 8 hours the day after.
+I probably could have done more laps but didn't see the point since I had the track for a full 8 hours the day after.

 Later that evening I went to the drivers meeting for the upcoming trackday.

 It was held at the Lindner Congress hotel.
 Some of the attendees felt the need to park their daily beaters at the entrance.

 The crowd was primarily in their 40-50s, like me.

 Dale ( bridgetogantry.com ) did the actual talking and went trough the rules and all the risks involved in spectacular fashion.
 Guard rails and in how deep of an economical shit you can end up in by even remotely brushing one with your car was the hot topic.
 Very comforting.

 Spent the rest of the evening at Pistenklause with some great food.